Login

 Learn about the six required DOT drug tests and procedures for addressing drug-testing violations.

-J.J.
-Keller Editor Kathy Close
+J. J. Keller Editor Kathy Close

-Kathy Close - DOT Editor - J. J. Keller & Associates, Inc.
+Transport Safety Editor — J. J. Keller & Associates, Inc.

 The requirements for DOT drug testing are outlined in 49 CFR Part 382 and drivers operating commercial motor vehicles (CMVs) requiring a commercial driver’s license (CDL) are subject to these regulations.
 Procedures for administering the drug tests are outlined in 49 CFR Part 40.
-The regulations require laboratory analysis of a urine specimen for the presence of the following drugs:
+The regulations require laboratory analysis of a urine or oral-fluid (saliva) specimen for the presence of the following drugs:

 • Marijuana metabolites